You’ve heard all about the amazing health benefits of yoga, but now you’re wondering where to start!

 17. Legs-Up-The-Wall Pose (Viparita Karani)

-Legs-Up-The-Wall is the perfect inversion for newcomers to yoga.
+Legs-up-the-wall is the perfect inversion for newcomers.

 Consider using a bolster or other modification so you’re as comfortable as possible and not putting too much strain on your lower back.